-Before that time, in 1698, in De Ngan (afterward called Cholon area) there were the village of Chinese people who had not acknowledged allegiance to Ch’ing dynasty in China and had moved to Saigon, Vietnam.
-At that time, the area were covered by paddy fields, the land was still low; the roads were narrow.
+Before that time, in 1698, in De Ngan (afterward called Cholon area) there was the village of Chinese people who had not acknowledged allegiance to Ch’ing dynasty in China and had moved to Saigon, Vietnam.
+At that time, the area was covered by paddy fields, the land was still low; the roads were narrow.
 There were many small irrigation canals with lots of shrimps and fishes.

-In 1879, South Vietnam government made the decree for setting the area as Cholon city.
-Since then Cholon area has had official name.
+In 1879, the South Vietnam government made the decree for setting the area as Cholon city.
+Since then the Cholon area has had an official name.

 In 1880, South Vietnam governor made the decree for joining Saigon city and Cholon city into Saigon-Cholon region.

-In 1882, the first railway with the length of 5 km and the width of 1 m connected Saigon, Cholon and My Tho was started.
+In 1882, the first railway with a length of 5 km and the width of 1 m connected Saigon, Cholon and My Tho was started.

 In 1888, two cities Saigon and Cholon were divided as before.

-In 1931, Saigon-Cholon region was given name in France presidential decree.
+In 1931, Saigon-Cholon region was given the name in France presidential decree.